-There is a range of different highway improvements that Members may wish to fund.
+There is a range of different highway improvements that Members/Parish Council's may wish to fund/part fund or request.
 A number of information sheets have been produced detailing some of the more commonly requested items.

 Prices for the construction costs are given which are indicative only and are a 'starting from' cost.
 In most cases there are a range of factors that can increase costs.
 These figures do not include fees and costs for the design and consultation which need to be assessed on a case by case basis.
+KCC staff within the Schemes Planning & Delivery Team can assist with providing advice.
+Email traffic.schemes@kent.gov.uk